jhinds/ping-playbook/README.md

 # ping-playbook

-A test creates a test file.
+A test playbook that creates a test file.